wdehoog/hutspot-ubports/docs/operating/page-usage.md

    * Add to Queue
    * Replace Queue
    * Add to Playlist

+### History Page
+ * Button on header:
+   * Clear History
+ * Click on an Album to view it
+ * Click on an Artist to view it
+ * Click on a Playlist to view it
+ * Click on the star of an Item to toggle Followed/Saved state
+ * Context Menu of an Album provides:
+   * Play
+   * View
+ * Context Menu of an Artist provides:
+   * Play
+   * View
+ * Context Menu of a Playlist provides:
+   * Play
+   * View

 ### Devices Page
  * Button on page header provide